sladeware/capturer/README.md

 Capture interesting images using your Raspberry Pi Cam automatically!
 --------------

-*A great way to capture awesome sunset photos!*
+*A great way to capture awesome sunset photos (and other iteresting scenes)!*

-The capturer runs as a daemon and uses the Pi camera to capture images every 15 to 20 seconds, compares that new image to the last one that was saved, and saves the new one if it is "interesting" enough.
+The capturer runs as a daemon and uses the Pi camera to capture images every few seconds, compares that new image to the last one that was saved, and saves the new one if it is "interesting" enough.
 Interesting is determined by the how different the new image is from that last saved one, by measuring entropy.

 You can adjust the entropy threshold to your environment, which results in more or less images being captured with fewer or greater differences.
 Please take a look at the beginning of the source code for 'THRESHOLD'.
 A higher value means the images are more different before saving a file.